California Franchise Tax Board Information

 Order to Withhold (Bank Garnishment or Levy)

-An Order to Withhold is a legal order issued to collect a tax debt.
+An FTB Order to Withhold is a legal order issued to collect a tax liability.
 It is also known as a Bank Garnishment or a Bank Levy.
 It is important to seek help as soon as possible if the FTB issues a bank levy against you.
 This is because there is a holding period for the levied funds, during which you can seek professional assistance and dispute the levy.
 We can not only stop the transfer of funds, but we can also take steps to prevent such an event from occurring again.

 Collection Action Notifications